KevinXu-github/StockPrediction/README.md

 Stock Prediction Program
-To run this program install these requirements:
+To run this program these must be installed:
 1.  pandas
 2.  yfinance
 3.  matplotlib